gustavo-flores-dotnet/CompanyEmployees/README.md

 - Global exception handling middleware
 - Consistent HTTP responses
 - Clean separation of error logic in the service layer
-- (Custom exception strategy can be described here if applicable.)

 ---
 # Implemented Best Practices
 - DTO usage to avoid exposing domain entities